edgar971/personal-blog/src/pages/getting-started-with-ecto-part-1/index.md

 The database for GettingStartedWithEcto.Repo has been created
 ```

-The `GettingStartedWithEcto.Repo` is our repository that handles our database queries.
+The `GettingStartedWithEcto.Repo` is the repository that handles our database queries.

 ## Congratulations 🎉 🎉 🎉